KnudsenMorten/ClientInspectorV2/README.md

 [Link to see the complete list of provided Azure Workbooks](https://github.com/KnudsenMorten/ClientInspectorV2-DeploymentKit#azure-workbooks-part-of-deployment)

-When deployed by ClientInSpectorV2-DeploymentKit, you will have access to sample Azure Dashboards to get you started.
-They are created based on pinned parts from Azure Workbooks.

-Each of the dashboards are based on Azure Workbooks, so if you want to drill down, you can click on a link and will get access to the detailed information.
+When deployed by ClientInspectorV2-DeploymentKit, you will have access to sample Azure Dashboards to get you started.
+They are created based on pinned parts from Azure Workbooks, so if you want to drill down, you can click on a link and will get access to the detailed information.

 ![Dashboards](img/Dashboards-screen.jpg)